microsoft/hlsl-specs/proposals/NNNN-triangle-object-positions.md

 Use of Triangle Object Positions intrinsics require Shader Model 6.10 and [D3D12_RAYTRACING_TIER_1_0][dxr-tier].

+Use of RayQuery intrinsics require Shader Model 6.10 and [D3D12_RAYTRACING_TIER_1_1][dxr-tier].

+Use of HitObject intrinsics require Shader Model 6.10 and [D3D12_RATRACING_TIER_1_2][dxr-tier].

 > Note: any raytracing tier requirement is implied by the shader stage
-> requirement or use of RayQuery, so no other changes are required in the
+> requirement or use of RayQuery or use of HitObject, so no other changes
-> compiler, aside from the shader model requirement.
+> are required in the compiler, aside from the shader model requirement.

 ---